gmiDAO/tinbet/README.md

 Tinbet is a tinder-like decentralized betting platform built on Solana by [Gonna Make It](https://twitter.com/GonnaMakeIt_HQ).

-Tinbet integrates [Monaco Protocol](https://www.monacoprotocol.xyz/) for price discovery and allows you to bet in some outcomes of events and markets from [BetDex](https://www.betdex.com/).
+Tinbet integrates [Monaco Protocol](https://www.monacoprotocol.xyz/) for order booking, matching and clearing and allows you to bet in some outcomes of events and markets from [BetDex](https://www.betdex.com/).

 This project has been enterely designed and implemented for the [Sandstorm Hackathon](https://www.sandstormhackathon.com/) presented by [LamportDAO](https://twitter.com/LamportDAO) and [Helius Labs](https://helius.xyz/).